stuffbymack/Max-9/README.md

 # Max 9
 This repository is a clone of my current Max/MSP working folder, created both as a backup and as a way to share the patches, utilities, and experiments I develop.
 It contains everything from complete projects to small snippets, reusable abstractions, and ideas that are still in progress.
-As I continue working in Max, this repository will grow alongside it.